ZZZCal/LIterature/large-scale_amorphous_material.md

-# Defect $ quasicrystals
+# Defect & quasicrystals

+## generate large area of polymers with defect

+## which defects are most generative

+## How to shift a graphene to produce the defects

 ## line defects in graphene
-> Structural Defects in Graphene
+> Structural Defects in Graphene(2011)
 >> DOI: 10.1021/nn102598m\

 >> Defect types